 Who is Stealing your Retirement?

 Next, of course, are fees and expenses on investments.
 While 0.25% or 0.5% doesn't seem like much, it's the compounding impact that is significant.
-For example, a 0.5% difference in expense ratios for the same index fund on a retirement account could result in a 15% to 20% difference in the ending balance.
-And if you're only paying 0.5% on all of your investments, that's likely less than most folks so the impact might be much higher.
-It's not just the listed "expense ratio" but other fund expenses that aren't disclosed to you.
-For example, the fund must buy and sell stocks on behalf of its shareholders—the more trading or "turnover," the higher the fund expenses.
-But, the fund doesn't directly tell you your return was 0.3% less because of the higher turnover; they publish their returns and document fund expenses and leave it up to you to decide if the fund is run efficiently or not (which of course, we don't because we don't have the time or expertise to dig down that deep).
-Look at the annual reruns of a number of S&P 500 Index funds to see this because the funds own the same stocks in the same percentage as every other S&P 500 fund.
+For example, a 0.5% difference in expense ratios for the same type of index fund in a retirement account could result in a 15% to 20% difference in the ending balance.
+If you're only paying a 0.5% expense ratio on all of your investments, that's likely less than most folks, and given the fact that in a 401(k), there are limited options, 0.5% is not too bad.
+But it's not just the listed "expense ratio" but other fund expenses that aren't disclosed to you.
+For example, the fund must buy and sell stocks on behalf of its shareholders, resulting in trading or "turnover," which drives fund expenses higher.
+However, the fund doesn't tell you your return was 0.3% less because of the higher turnover; they just publish their returns and document fund expenses and leave it up to you to decide if the fund is run efficiently or not (which of course, we probably won't do because as we don't have the time or expertise to dig down for that information).
+Look at the annual returns of a number of S&P 500 Index funds and you'll see this cost impact on returns because all S&P 500 funds own the same stocks in the same percentage as every other S&P 500 fund.
+I guess you could say - stealing when you're not looking.

 Then there are the financial planner and advisor fees.
-Again, while mosty disclosed to you, it's not presented in a way to you show you the impact on your ending retirement savings balance.
+Again, while mosty disclosed to you, it's not presented in a way that shows you the impact on your ending retirement savings balance.
 (I provide more detail in Chapter 4 of What Would Dad Do? - Volume 2.)
-I also said "mostly disclosed" because they may still receive kickbacks in revenue sharing from the funds you're invested in, but it's likely in small print in the paperwork you signed.
+I said "mostly disclosed" because they may still receive kickbacks in revenue sharing from the funds you're invested in, but it's likely in small print in the paperwork you signed.
 There could also be a fee in an income product you purchase, such as an annuity.

-Finally, there is the value of the currency that steals from you, also known as inflation.
+Finally, there is the value of the currency that is being stolen from you, also known as inflation.
 For those saving for retirement with stock mutual funds, the balance is likely growing a few percent faster than inflation, so that the growing balance can indeed provide the needed income in retirement.
 But what if retirement savings are in a bank earning 0.5% interest?
 The amount saved while appearing to grow is actually going to provide less than what was put into the account, as 0.5% interest is no match for 3% inflation over the long term.
 Even using bonds at 3% to 4% may only keep pace with inflation.
-If you save 10% of your income for retirement in these low-yielding investments, after 10 years you'll have enough to pay for 2 years of retirement (assuming Social Security pays for the other half of it).
 Thus, inflation is going to steal from you.

 The only way to stop the stealing is to identify who's doing the stealing and either put a stop to it or reduce its impact.
-When it comes to the government, understand the tax code as you save for retirement and plan how to allocate and use your savings.
+When it comes to the government, understand the tax code as you save for retirement and plan how to allocate and use your savings in retirement to lower the tax impact.
 When investing, understand the fees and work to minimize them.
 For hired professionals, make sure you do the work to understand the total cost - fees and expenses - then, considering the compound value of those fees and expenses, decide if the value overcomes the cost to you.
 And finally, make sure to understand that retirement savings must achieve returns a few percent above inflation to ever be able to compound sufficiently to provide for a long retirement.

 * You will pay income tax on up to 85% of your Social Security benefit when claimed.
 Since Social Security is generally 30% to 60% of someone's retirement income, it's likely that 85% will be subject to income tax unless steps are taken to lessen the impact.
 For those at lower income where Social Security is ~60% or more of their income, they may fall below the threshold and their Social Security will not be taxed.